vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <h1 align="center">Building Active Directory Infrastructure: Setup for Active Directory and Network Traffic Analysis Between Azure VMs</h1>

-This is the first project in our [comprehensive series of tutorials](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) on Azure and Active Directory implementation.
+This is the first project in the [comprehensive series of tutorials](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) on Azure and Active Directory implementation.
 In this initial project, we'll establish the foundational setup for the subsequent tutorials.

 The primary goal is to create a basic lab environment in Azure that simulates the typical enterprise deployment of Active Directory.